geraldhinson/geraldhinson.github.io/_posts/2025-01-31-Writing-StephenKing.md

 The unfinished aspect of that is something they remind me of regularly.

-But, the many anecdotes I hear from authors, songwriters, and the like about eventually finishing a work they started only to reach an impasse - those words are give me hope for finishing my dragon story (I am desperately trying to remember the details of it)!
+But, I hear many anecdotes from authors, songwriters, and the like about eventually finishing a work they began only to reach an impasse - those words give me hope for finishing my dragon story (I am desperately trying to remember the details of it)!

 In that context, I share this amazing video from another storyteller you may have heard of.